What is digital transformation, and why is it non-negotiable in 2026?

 - Integration platforms: n8n, Make, Zapier — connecting systems without code

-- Headless CMS and API-first approach: flexible content management
+- Headless CMS and API-first: flexible content management

 - PWA (Progressive Web App): native app experience in the browser